If I could live anywhere in Australia, I’d live in Manly or Byron Bay.

 Day trips and road trips from Manly…

 – Take the bus up the coast to Palm Beach, the home of Home and Away.
 It’s not unusual to see the cast filming there – we did!
 It takes about an hour to get to by bus 199 which leaves right in the centre of town.
-You pass through a number of coastal towns and beaches on the way that make for great extensions – noteable = Newport.
+You pass through a number of coastal towns and beaches on the way that make for great extensions.
+We particularly liked Newport.

 – If you’re using Manly as your base, grab the ferry back over to Sydney and explore the city!
 See my 4-day Sydney itinerary here.

 – A day trip to The Blue Mountains whilst you’re in Sydney is a must!
 See my day trip from Sydney to the Blue Mountains here.